Nytril-ark/rumda/README.md

 >
 > you can also check: [Gallery](#gallery)  -  [Keybinds](#keybinds) - [Misc](#misc)
 >
-> Build after the goat'ed Amadeus: https://github.com/xfcasio/amadeus
+> Built over the goat'ed Amadeus: https://github.com/xfcasio/amadeus
 >